Warnings: Sirens, Radios and Wireless Emergency Alerts

-Ramsey County tests the Outdoor Warning Sirens on the 1st Wednesday of the month at 1:00 P.M. year round.
+Ramsey County tests the Outdoor Warning Sirens - 1st Wednesday of the month at 1:00 P.M. year round.

 Many communities have installed outdoor warning siren systems to provide an additional warning of impending danger.
 As their name implies, these sirens are intended to be heard outside.
 The system is not designed or engineered to be heard inside every building in the coverage area.
 If you are outside when the sirens sound, seek shelter immediately and turn on a TV to a local channel, local radio, or NOAA All-Hazard Weather Radio to be informed of the emergency.
 DO NOT CALL 9-1-1 OR ANY OTHER EMERGENCY TELEPHONE NUMBER UNLESS YOU HAVE EMERGENCY INFORMATION TO REPORT (for example, the sighting of a funnel cloud or other emergency).